JCSDA/jedi-docs/docs/inside/jedi-components/ioda/file-formats.rst

 * ``obsfile``: the path to the ODB file;
 * ``mapping file``: the path to a YAML file mapping ODB column names and units to IODA variable names;
 * ``query file``: the path to a YAML file defining the parameters of an SQL query selecting the required data from the ODB file.
+* ``max number channels``: The `max number channels` option is intended for use with GNSSRO data where it is desired to treat these observations as profiles (thus altering how tangent-point drift is accounted for).
+  This parameter must be set to zero (the default) if the data are read into a 1D variable, and a number greater than zero if the data are read into a 2D variable.
+  In the 2D case, any profiles which are not a multiple of `max number channels` in length will be padded with missing data.
+Unless the typical length of a profile is known, fewer missing values will be used when the value of `max number channels` is smaller.
+  However, using `max number channels` greater than one decreases the number of locations in the data, which decreases the number of geovals used.
+Since geovals typically dominate the memory used by JEDI decreasing the number of locations decreases the overall amount of memory used.
+  On the other hand, those geovals will not be at the correct location for all the observations, so this decreases the accuracy of the calculated `H(x)`.
+Therefore choosing an appropriate value for `max number channels` will be a balance between accuracy and memory usage.
+* ``time window extended lower bound``: Extended lower bound of time window (datetime in ISO-8601 format).
+  This is an optional parameter which, if set, must be a dateTime equal to or earlier than the start of the assimilation window.
+  Observations which lie between this lower bound and the start of the assimilation window have their dateTime set equal to the start of the assimilation window.
+This ensures that the observation will be accepted by the time window cutoff that is applied in oops.
+The original value of the datetime is stored in :code:`MetaData/initialDateTime` if the unmodified dateTime needs to be accessed.

 The syntax of the mapping and query files is described in the subsections below.
 The ``ioda`` repository contains sample mapping and query files that should be sufficient for most needs.
 There is a single mapping file, ``test/testinput/odb_default_name_map.yml``, and one query file per observation type, e.g. ``test/testinput/iodatest_odb_aircraft.yml`` for aircraft observations and ``test/testinput/iodatest_odb_atms.yml`` for ATMS observations.
 For example, a YAML file used for aircraft data processing could contain the following ``obs space.obsdatain`` section: